-AMendate

-Dr.-Ing.
+PARTNER AMendate RESEARCHER Research assistent Dr.-Ing.
 Thomas Reiher Dr.-Ing.
 Gereon Deppe

-FIGURE 2 Optimization from CAD to CAD in 6 hours combined in one automated software the computing time is long and extensive expertise and manual reworking is required.
+FIGURE 2 Optimization from CAD to CAD in 6 hours combined in one automated software

+In order to save resources and adapt parts better to their requirements, companies are focusing on part optimization for lightweight design.
+Unfortunately, the existing software for topology optimization is characterized by several shortcomings: Modeling is a lengthy, labor-intensive process, the computing time is long and extensive expertise and manual reworking is required.
 Usually several software tools are needed to achieve a satisfying result.
 However, these software tools are not aligned to an AM-specific design and the transition between the various tools results in errors and reduces the quality of results.